I Wore a FitBit During Pregnancy and Childbirth: Here’s What I Learned

 Over the course of my pregnancy, I regularly wore my FitBit and amassed loads of interesting data about how my body changed and responded differently to exercise over the course of my pregnancy.

 The FitBit Charge HR will monitor your heart rate and calories burned, as well as your number of steps, floors climbed, and miles traveled.
 Then, it spits out all of this data into usable and easy-to-read charts.
+(UPDATE: My Charge HR started separating around the display and I had to replace it after 16 months of use.
+I recently upgraded to the Charge HR 2.
+It’s just $20 more and much more durable.
+The bands are replaceable too, so the same problem can’t happen on this model.)

 I started this pregnancy at 147 pounds (at 5′ 7.5″) and my ending weight was 192 pounds, which is a 45-pound weight gain.
 My pre-pregnancy condition was quite good.
 I was running about two miles in the morning every day and lifting weights once or twice per week.
 I was maintaining my weight.
 I had good energy.
 I could climb several flights of stairs without getting winded.